Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

-\paragraph{Building Summaries Using Hierarchies} We discuss the first attempts using DNNs to achieve extractive and summarization.
-These models, while certainly obsolete today, describe the core concepts of ATS which were then largely re-used and improved.
+\paragraph{Building Summaries Using Hierarchies} The first attempts to use DNNs for extractive summarization, while certainly obsolete today, developed core concepts that were later re-used and improved.

-The method in \cite{lapata} developed a neural Encoder-Decoder architecture, augmented with an attention mechanism, to tackle extractive summarization.

-The Encoder relies on two DDNs; a CNN model called "Convolutional Sentence Encoder" which obtains sentence embeddings and a LSTM model called "Recurrent Document Encoder" which takes these embeddings as input and produces a document embedding, effectively deriving the meaning of a document from its constituent words.

-The Convolutional Sentence Encoder's inputs are $d$-dimensional word embeddings.
-These embeddings were initialized using the word2vec embeddings \cite{mikolov}.
-Its operations are computed as does a typical CNN using multiple feature maps and kernels of different widths.
-This produces many alternative sentence vectors which are then summed up and given as output.

-The Recurrent Document Encoder's parameters were randomly initialized using the Uniform Distribution.
-It otherwise functions as a typical LSTM model, with its hidden states used by the Decoder as described later on.
+Thus, the method in \cite{lapata} developed a neural Encoder-Decoder architecture, which is trained in a supervised manner by preprocessing human-written summaries to construct extractive ground-truth summaries (binary selection vectors).
+Architecturally, the Encoder is composed of a shallow CNN, called "Convolutional Sentence Encoder", and a subsequent LSTM, called "Recurrent Document Encoder".
+The first one analyzes a matrix of Word2Vec word embeddings, separately for each sentence of the source text, aggregating them to dense sentence embeddings.
+The second one sequentially receives these embeddings as input and generates a document-level embedding in the form of a fixed-size vector.

-The Decoder is one of two models following different strategies; a \textit{Sentence Extractor}, which approaches the extraction task as a sentence selection problem, and a \textit{Word Extractor} which approaches it as a word generation task.
-These models are mutually exclusive and trained and evaluated on different datasets both based on the CNN/Daily Mail dataset (See Section \ref{sec::Datasets} for details on the dataset).

-The Sentence Extractor is a LSTM model sequentially selecting sentences based on two criteria; whether they are relevant, and whether they are mutually redundant with other sentences.
-The selection decision is computed as follows:
+The Decoder is one of two models following different, mutually exclusive strategies: a "Sentence Extractor", which approaches the extraction task as a sentence selection problem, and a "Word Extractor" which approaches it as a word generation task.
+The latter one is practically a limited-efficiency abstractive summarizer, with its supported vocabulary constrained to that of the source document, so it will not be detailed here.
+The Sentence Extractor is an LSTM-MLP combination, sequentially labeling individual source sentences for inclusion in the summary based on two criteria: i) whether they are relevant, and ii) whether they are mutually redundant with other sentences.
+The selection decision for the $t$-th sentence is computed as follows:

-where $\mathbf{\hat{h}}$ are the encoder hidden states, $\mathbf{h}$ are the extractor hidden states, $t$ is the current time-step, $p_{t-1}$ represents the assigned probability that the previous sentence should belong to the summary and $;$ is the concatenation operation.
+where $\hat{\mathbf{h}}_t$/$\mathbf{h}_t$ is the Extractor's/Encoder LSTM's hidden state for the $t$-th sentence/time step, respectively. $p_{t-1}$ represents the assigned probability that the previous sentence $\mathbf{s}_{t-1}$ belongs to the summary, and $;$ is the concatenation operation.

-The Word Extractor on the other hand is practically an Abstractive Summarizer with its vocabulary constrained to that of the input document, limiting its efficiency.
-Since its architecture was never subsequently used, we will not provide details on its operation in this paper.